tonygustafsson/paprika-viewer/README.md

 ## Tech

 Built with [SvelteKit](https://kit.svelte.dev/) and TypeScript.
-Fetching live data from CoinPaprika with client AJAX calls.
+Fetching live data from CoinPaprika with Svelte endpoints.
-Cache the API data in localForage to avoid adding too much load on CoinPaprika.
 Using only public API so no key is needed.
+Reducing number of request with cache.

 ## Get started